7RU7H/CTFs/HackTheBox/Retired-Machines/Busqueda/Busqueda-Writeup.md

 Should have spent more time on `eval()` and what dynamic evaluation is and ask how is it evaluating some input and then executing

+python3 eval() is very bad; (OSCP-Beyondness I want) step back and RTFM on how eval actually works the i.e comma delimit its args - do not take mental leaps on similarity to SSTI -> eval() is eval(); similarity on its own is wrong, similiarity to x,y,z AND a unique definition  of what A is.

 ## Beyond Root

+See plans